The 2022 camp session has ended, we hope to see you in 2023!

-If Law and Order, CSI and NCIS are on regular rotation and science has become a guilty pleasure, it is time to take it to the next level with Tiffin University’s Forensic Science Academy.
+If Law and Order, CSI and NCIS are on regular rotation and science has become a guilty pleasure, it is time to take it to the next level with Tiffin University Forensic Science & Criminalistics Academy Camp.

-For high school students in grades 9 through 12
+For high school students (minimum age 14) in grades 9 through 12

 Campers will learn about: